Jonathan Steinberg (politician)

-Johnathan Steinberg is an American Democratic Party politician currently serving as a member of the Connecticut House of Representatives from the 136th district, which encompasses part of Westport, since 2011.
+Johnathan Philip Steinberg is an American Democratic Party politician currently serving as a member of the Connecticut House of Representatives from the 136th district, which encompasses part of Westport, since 2011.

 Early life and education

 Steinberg grew up in Westport and graduated from Staples High School in 1974.

 Career

-Steinberg was first elected in 2010 over Republican Nitzy Cohen.
-In 2021, Steinberg unsuccessfully sought election for First Selectman of Westport, losing to Republican Jennifer Tooker.
-Steinberg currently serves as co-chair of the House Public Health Committee, and as a member of the Transportation Committee and the Energy and Technology Committee.
+Steinberg was elected for the first time in 2010, defeating Republican candidate Nitzy Cohen.
+More than a decade later, in 2021, he ran for the position of First Selectman of Westport, although his candidacy was not successful; he was defeated by Republican Jennifer Tooker.

+Within the state legislature, Steinberg has held several roles.
+He serves as co-chair of the House Public Health Committee and, in addition, participates as a member of both the Transportation Committee and the Energy and Technology Committee.